 What kind of tactics are we talking about?

-Social media posts, email workflows and paid advertising campaigns are among the things that can be automated, while you can also segment and personalise your content for different audiences, which again helps to boost conversion rates and ultimately lower CPLs.
+Social media posts, email workflows and paid advertising campaigns can be automated.
+You can also segment and personalise your content for different audiences, which again helps to boost conversion rates, and ultimately lower CPLs.

 Let’s look at an example